 I’ll let you in on a secret.
 This is one of those cake mix cake recipes.
-Doctoring up a cake mix is a simple way to make a store bought product taste homemade.
+Doctoring up a cake mix is a simple way to make a store-bought product taste homemade.
 Don’t worry, no one will be able to guess that it’s not made from scratch!

 Easy Almond Bundt Cake

 It’s rare for me to feature a dessert that’s not completely homemade, but I do have a few desserts that start with a box of cake mix.
 My chocoholic family’s favorite is a Kahlua Bundt Cake made with a chocolate cake mix and a whole lot of sour cream and chocolate chips.
-When my kids were school aged, I would take it to teachers’ luncheons and always had to email the recipe to a couple taste testers.
+When my kids were school-aged, I would take it to teachers’ luncheons and always had to email the recipe to a couple of taste testers.
 It’s rich and lip smackin’ good.
-And these Gooey Butter Bars are another family favorite made with butter cake mix, a box of powdered sugar, cream cheese and eggs.
+And these Gooey Butter Bars are another family favorite made with butter cake mix, a box of powdered sugar, cream cheese, and eggs.
 Rich and easy.